azizali/quranplayer/README.md

 ## Todo

-- [ ] Cache previously loaded Surahs
+- [x] Cache previously loaded Surahs
-- [ ] Show icons on what is downloaded/cached
+- [x] Update web app when it updates
-- [ ] Update web app when it updates
+- [x] Show icons on what is downloaded/cached

 ## 🧞 Commands